Albert Gubay Business School: Rankings

 In The Complete University Guide 2025, the school ranked 67th out of 103 institutions for accounting and finance and 37th for business and management.
+Economics, Data Analytics and Tourism do not enter the Complete University Guide Rankings.
 It placed 43rd out of 134 UK universities in The Times Good University Guide 2024 for business and management and 54th for accounting and finance.
 Economics is one of six subjects in the university, and the only subject in the school, that is ranked in the QS World University Rankings.

+In the Times Higher Education World Rankings 2026, the University was ranked 501-600th in the World in Business and Economics.
+It was ranked 401-500th in 2022.
+Measures of Research Quality, Industry and International Outlook have all risen since 2022.

+The measures that have fallen since 2022 are Teaching and Research Environment.